 It should be kept in mind that this animal study was performed on the previously healthy spine of young animals, after inducing scoliotic deformation.
 Another point is that it should be remembered that the results of scoliosis creation and correction in an animal study are not always extrapolatable, to humans, but these results do offer translational possibilities.

-designed a device consisting of a shape-memory rod with a programmed scoliotic curve attached to a cadaver spine with hooks and pedicle screws.
+Several groups have also investigated NiTi for scoliosis treatment.
+To our knowledge, the first attempt was made by investigators in Germany.
+A NiTi memory wire was fixed to the convex side of 8 plastic model vertebrae in a curved shape.
+On being heated, the wire shortened and the model assumed a straight shape.
+Veldhuizen et al. designed a device consisting of a shape-memory rod with a programmed scoliotic curve attached to a cadaver spine with hooks and pedicle screws.
 Heating the rod to 50°C produced a scoliotic curve with a Cobb angle of about 45°.

-used six goats with an experimental scoliosis that was straightened with a 6 mm section nitinol rod.
+Sanders et al. used six goats with an experimental scoliosis that was straightened with a 6 mm section nitinol rod.
 The rod was transformed and the scoliosis corrected.
 The curves averaged 41 degrees before instrumentation, 33 degrees after instrumentation and 11 degrees after rod transformation.
 A similar study was conducted on monkeys, in which two shape-memory metal rods were attached to the spine with transspinous wires.
 A good correction of the previously induced deformity was achieved instantaneously, but no extra and gradual correction was obtained after surgery.

-used an originally curved square NiTi rod (6.35x6.35 mm) to progressively bend the spine using pedicular screws at T12, L2 and L4.
+In six immature pigs, Wever et al. used an originally curved square NiTi rod (6.35x6.35 mm) to progressively bend the spine using pedicular screws at T12, L2 and L4.
 They obtained an induced scoliosis with an approximate Cobb angle of 40 degrees Cobb angle in the immediate postoperative radiographs (the same as the original rod curve) that remained constant during follow-up.